8 Reasons Why You Might Be Feeling Burned Out As An OT

 If you’ve tried switching up your interventions but still feel bored in your setting, you could try switching to PRN and get a second PRN job in a different setting.
 This way you get the variety of two different settings part time instead of only one setting full time.

-This is what I’ve done for the last year, and really like it.
+This is what I’ve done for the several years, and I really like the ability to have the change of pace.
 I’m always on my toes switching back and forth from inpatient rehab to very different diagnoses and treatments in acute care.

 7. You Are Always Thinking The Grass Is Greener Somewhere Else